port-labs/port-docs/docs/guides-and-tutorials/ensure-production-readiness.md

 ## Expand your service blueprint

-In this guide we will add 3 new properties to our `service` blueprint, which we will then use to set production readiness standards:
+In this guide we will add 3 new properties to our `service` <PortTooltip id="blueprint">blueprint</PortTooltip>, which we will then use to set production readiness standards:

 1. The service's `on-call`, fetched from Pagerduty.
 2. The service's `Code owners`, fetched from Github.